Petropavlovsk plc: Pokrovskiy

 Pokrovskiy is an open-pit gold mine located in the western part of the Amur region, approximately 10 km from the nearest station on the Trans-Siberian Railway and 35 km from Pioneer.
-It is one of the largest producing gold mines in the Amur region in terms of annual production.
-The Group acquired the licence to explore, develop and mine the Pokrovskiy deposit in 1994, when it was still at a very early stage of development.
-The mine became operational five years later in 1999 when heap-leaching facilities were added.
+It is one of the largest producing gold mines in the Amur region by annual production.
+The group acquired the licence to explore, develop and mine the Pokrovskiy deposit in 1994, when it was still at a very early stage of development.
+The mine became operational five years later in 1999, when heap-leaching facilities were added.
 The RIP processing plant was commissioned in 2002 and subsequently expanded to its current capacity of 1.7Mtpa in 2004.
 To date, the Pokrovskiy mine has produced over 1.6Moz of gold.
 The mine is the site of the Group's pressure oxidation ("POX") processing hub.

 Malomir

-Malomir is the Group's first large-scale mine located in the north-east of the Amur region.
-Acquired in 2003 as a greenfield site, Malomir was commissioned on target in 2010 and the plant was expanded in July 2010, despite the project's remote location in the north-east Amur region.
+Malomir is the group's first large-scale mine located in the north-east of the Amur region.
+Acquired in 2003 as a greenfield site, Malomir was commissioned on target in 2010 and the plant was expanded in July that year, despite the project's remote location.

 Albyn

 The Albyn licence area was acquired in 2005 as a greenfield site and was commissioned on target in November 2011.
-Albyn remains one of the Group’s most prospective projects, with exploration continuing to yield positive results.
+Albyn remains one of the group’s most prospective projects, with exploration continuing to yield positive results.

 Training

-In 2007, the Group established a training college close to the Pokrovskiy mine.
-The College is certified to offer training in more than 40 mining professions.
+In 2007, the group established a training college close to the Pokrovskiy mine.
+The college is certified to offer training in more than 40 mining professions.